nelson-lang/nelson/modules/characters_encoding/src/cpp/simdutf/README.md

  *
  * @param buf the ASCII string to validate.
  * @param len the length of the string in bytes.
- * @return a result pair struct (of type simdutf::error containing the two fields error and count) with an error code and either position of the error (in the input in code units) if any, or the number of code units validated if successful.
+ * @return a result pair struct (of type simdutf::result containing the two fields error and count) with an error code and either position of the error (in the input in code units) if any, or the number of code units validated if successful.
  */
 simdutf_warn_unused result validate_ascii_with_errors(const char *buf, size_t len) noexcept;

+/**
+ * Validate the ASCII string as a UTF-16 sequence.
+ * An UTF-16 sequence is considered an ASCII sequence
+ * if it could be converted to an ASCII string losslessly.
+ *
+ * Overridden by each implementation.
+ *
+ * @param buf the UTF-16 string to validate.
+ * @param len the length of the string in bytes.
+ * @return true if and only if the string is valid ASCII.
+ */
+simdutf_warn_unused bool validate_utf16_as_ascii(const char16_t *buf,
+                                                 size_t len) noexcept;

+/**
+ * Validate the ASCII string as a UTF-16BE sequence.
+ * An UTF-16 sequence is considered an ASCII sequence
+ * if it could be converted to an ASCII string losslessly.
+ *
+ * Overridden by each implementation.
+ *
+ * @param buf the UTF-16BE string to validate.
+ * @param len the length of the string in bytes.
+ * @return true if and only if the string is valid ASCII.
+ */
+simdutf_warn_unused bool validate_utf16be_as_ascii(const char16_t *buf,
+                                                   size_t len) noexcept;
+/**
+ * Validate the ASCII string as a UTF-16LE sequence.
+ * An UTF-16 sequence is considered an ASCII sequence
+ * if it could be converted to an ASCII string losslessly.
+ *
+ * Overridden by each implementation.
+ *
+ * @param buf the UTF-16LE string to validate.
+ * @param len the length of the string in bytes.
+ * @return true if and only if the string is valid ASCII.
+ */
+simdutf_warn_unused bool validate_utf16le_as_ascii(const char16_t *buf,
+                                                   size_t len) noexcept;

 /**
  * Validate the UTF-8 string.
 This function may be best when you expect